Poor eyesight can cause children to lag behind in class or on the sports field, which may impact their self-esteem.

 We Provide Pediatric Eye Exams and More!

 If any of the above signs apply to your child, it’s time for a thorough evaluation with an optometrist.
 At Dr. Alan Schlussel & Associates, our friendly and knowledgeable staff use a very gentle and welcoming approach with young patients to help every child feel safe and comfortable throughout the process.

 Whether your child needs glasses, contact lenses or other eyewear, we can help them find their perfect fit.

 And remember, basic vision screenings offered by schools or pediatricians do not replace the care and expertise of an optometrist.

-To schedule your child’s appointment and learn more about the services we offer, call Drs Alan B. Schlussel and Christine Law, O.D. in Manhattan today!
+To schedule your child’s appointment and learn more about the services we offer, call Dr. Alan Schlussel & Associates in Manhattan today!

 - A: According to the American Optometric Association, children should have their eyes evaluated by an optometrist at ages 6 months, 3 years, before entering first grade and every school year after that.
 Some children may need more frequent optometrist visits, depending on their risk factors or other conditions.

 - A: The most common vision problems found in children are refractive errors (farsightedness, nearsightedness, astigmatism), lazy eye, crossed eyes and color deficiency.
 A thorough visual evaluation will help rule out any of these conditions in your child.